dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <img src="img/mystery.png" height="400" />

-Complex site.
-We were asked not to mention the client name.
+A _very_ complex site.

 <div class="notes">
-  * Unfamiliar code base
+  * So complex the client would prefer to stay anonymous
-  * Originally built by people unfamiliar with Drupal
+  * Unfamiliar code base, really hard for me to understand
 </div>

 --end--